2015 New York Yankees season

 The 2015 New York Yankees season was the 113th for the New York Yankees, who play in the American League East of Major League Baseball.
-They finished the regular season with a record of 87–75, six games behind the Toronto Blue Jays and second in the AL East.
+The team finished the regular season with a record of 87–75, six games behind the Toronto Blue Jays for second place.
 They clinched the host Wild Card berth, but lost to the Houston Astros in the 2015 American League Wild Card Game.

 This was the Yankees' first full season in over twenty years without team captain and shortstop Derek Jeter, who retired at the end of the 2014 season.
 In addition, the Yankees retired the jersey numbers of center fielder Bernie Williams (51), catcher Jorge Posada (20), and pitcher Andy Pettitte (46) during the season; doing so brought the total amount of retired numbers to 20, for 22 different players.

 In 2022, a letter was released detailing the illicit use of technology to steal signs by the Yankees during the 2015 and 2016 seasons.

 Offseason

 The Yankees fired Kevin Long, the hitting coach, and Mick Kelleher, the first base coach on October 10.
 They also re-signed GM Brian Cashman to a three-year deal that same day.

 On November 8, the Yankees re-signed free agent outfielder Chris Young to a 1-year, $2.5 million contract with incentives.
 On November 12, the Yankees signed left-hander José de Paula to a 1-year major league contract worth $500,000.
 That same day, the Yankees traded longtime backup catcher Francisco Cervelli to the Pittsburgh Pirates in exchange for left-hander Justin Wilson.

 On December 3, the Yankees signed reliever Esmil Rogers to a 1-year, $1.48 million contract.
 On December 5, the Yankees acquired shortstop Didi Gregorius from the Arizona Diamondbacks in a three-team trade involving the Detroit Tigers.
 The Yankees sent Shane Greene to the Tigers as part of the trade.
 That same day, the Yankees signed reliever Andrew Miller to a 4-year, $36 million deal.
 On December 15, the Yankees re-signed free agent third baseman Chase Headley, to a 4-year deal worth $52 million.
 On December 16, the Yankees re-signed left-hander Chris Capuano to a 1-year, $5 million deal.
-On December 19, the Yankees traded utility infielder Martín Prado to the Miami Marlins, along with pitcher David Phelps, in exchange for pitcher Nathan Eovaldi, 1B/OF Garrett Jones, and pitching prospect Domingo German.
+On December 19, the Yankees traded utility infielder Martín Prado to the Miami Marlins, along with pitcher David Phelps, in exchange for pitcher Nathan Eovaldi, 1B/OF Garrett Jones, and pitching prospect Domingo Germán.
 Also on December 19, the Yankees acquired relief pitcher Gonzalez Germen from the New York Mets, in exchange for cash considerations.
 He was later traded to the Texas Rangers on January 20, again in exchange for cash considerations.
 On December 29, the Yankees traded reliever Shawn Kelley to the San Diego Padres, in exchange for minor league pitcher Johnny Barbato.